benmaier/epipack/docs/tutorial/intro.rst

 equations.
 These reaction equations are still somewhat restrictive, considering that in odd cases, asymmetric reactions are mathematically allowed.
-For constant rates, a generalized deterministic epidemiological model can therefor be defined based on a system of second-order coupled ordinary differential equations (ODEs)
+For constant rates, a generalized deterministic epidemiological model can therefore be defined based on a system of second-order coupled ordinary differential equations (ODEs)

 .. math::